-12. Special Charges
+11. Special Charges

 In the fourth quarter of 2002, the Company recorded a special charge of \$31 million associated with the Company's workforce reduction program and the consolidation of its operations from three divisions and ten regions into five operating divisions, elimination of redundant practices and streamlining its management structure.
 During the year ended December 31, 2003, additional severance related costs were incurred of \$26 million and recorded as a special charge.
 In the first quarter of 2004, an additional 100 employees were identified for termination, and severance costs of \$1 million were recorded in special charges.
-Payments are made over a period of up to two years with approximately \$8 million paid during the three months ended March 31, 2004 and \$43 million paid during the year ended December 31, 2003.
+Severance payments are made over a period of up to two years with approximately \$8 million paid during the three months ended March 31, 2003.
 As of March 31, 2004 and December 31, 2003, a liability of approximately \$7 million and \$14 million, respectively, is recorded on the accompanying condensed consolidated balance sheets related to the realignment activities.
-For the three months ended March 31, 2004, special charges also include approximately \$9 million, which represents litigation costs related to the tentative settlement of the South Carolina national class action suit, subject to final documentation and court approval (see note 14).
+For the three months ended March 31, 2004, special charges also include approximately \$9 million, which represents litigation costs related to the tentative settlement of the South Carolina national class action suit, subject to final documentation and court approval (see note 13).

 During the three months ended March 31, 2003, the Company recorded severance costs of \$7 million in special charges.
-These severance costs were offset by a \$5 million settlement from the Internet service provider Excite@Home related to the conversion of approximately 145,000 high-speed data customers to our Charter Pipeline service in 2001.
+These severance costs included a \$5 million settlement from the Internet service provider Excite@Home related to the conversion of approximately 145,000 high-speed data customers to our Charter Pipeline service in 2001.

-13. Income Taxes
+12. Income Taxes